Introduce about HPCI

 Project’s start

 If a project is selected, an account to use our systems will be issued.
 HPCI users can receive the HPCI helpdesk support.
 The Helpdesk is the general contact point for the HPCI users and prospective users to support the necessary procedures for the HPCI application, to answer your questions for carrying out the project awarded and to solve the technical problems, cooperating with other related institutions.
-Also, Cybermedia Center hold holds large-scale computer system utilization training and seminars each year.
+Also, D3 Center holds large-scale computer system utilization training and seminars each year.

 Training list